 The Department for Education states,

-‘Central to raising standards in education and ensuring all pupils can fulfil their potential is an assumption so widely understood that it is insufficiently stated – pupils need to attend school regularly to benefit from their education.
-Missing out on lessons leaves children vulnerable to falling behind.
-Children with poor attendance tend to achieve less in both primary and secondary school.’
+‘Central to raising standards in education and ensuring all students can fulfil their potential is an assumption so widely understood that it is insufficiently stated – students need to attend school regularly to benefit from their education.
+Missing out on lessons leaves students vulnerable to falling behind.
+Students with poor attendance tend to achieve less in both primary and secondary school.’

-At the end of each term, the pupils with highest attendance in the school will benefit from a rewards trip to the local cinema.
+At the end of each term, the students with highest attendance in the school will benefit from a rewards trip to the local cinema.

 Each of our classes with the top attendance in their year group will be recognised and rewarded at the end of each half-term.

-For those who have concerns over the level of attendance of their young person, we have a highly experienced pastoral team who are there to help.
-We believe that young people flourish to reach their full potential best in an environment where all of the adults involved work in partnership to support that young person.
+For those who have concerns over the level of attendance of their student, we have a highly experienced pastoral team who are there to help.
+We believe that students flourish to reach their full potential best in an environment where all of the adults involved work in partnership to support that student.
 To this end, we work closely with the Education Welfare Service, providing a further layer of support and link between home and school.